5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/060D_Instant_Wake_Fix/README.md

 # 0D/6D Instant Wake Fix
 ## Description
 There are some components (like USB Controllers, LAN cards, Audio Codecs, etc.) which can create conflicts between the sleep state values defined in their `_PRW` methods and macOS that cause the machine to instantly wake after attempting to enter sleep state.
-The fixes below resolve the instant wake issue.
+The fixes below resolve this instant wake issue.

 ### Technical Background
 The `DSDT` contains `_GPE` (General Purpose Events) which can be triggered by all sorts of things and actions: pressing the Power/Sleep Button, opening/closing the Lid, etc. Each of these events has its own number assigend to it and can can be triggered by differend methods, such as `_PRW` (Power Resource for Wake).